 All Atlas App Services log entries have one of two possible statuses:

 Error.
 If an event exits successfully, Atlas App Services

 OK log entry based on the event.
 If an

 event does not exit successfully for any reason, Atlas App Services

 creates a log entry with a status of the Atlas App Services error that

 caused the problem.
 You may encounter errors if you:

 - Attempt to access data from MongoDB Atlas for which there is no applicable rule

-- Fail to catch an exception or promise rejection in a Realm Function
+- Fail to catch an exception or promise rejection in an App Services Function

 context.services.get()for a service which does not exist